The Larrimer family firm has been fighting for Ohio’s injured workers for almost a century.

 Over time, we became a family law firm.
 Richard Larrimer’s nephew, Gavin Larrimer, joined the firm in 1961.
 Then, Richard’s son, Terrence Larrimer, joined the firm in 1974.
 Next, Richard’s nephew, Paul Navin, and attorney Craig Aalyson joined as partners soon thereafter.

 Richard Larrimer retired from active practice in 1979.
 Paul Navin and Craig Aalyson retired from the practice in the early 1990’s.
 All three have since passed away.

 Over the last 20 years, a new generation of younger attorneys has joined the firm as partners.
-Our firm now includes Columbus workers comp attorneys Joseph F. Navin II, John Larrimer, Courtney Larrimer-Klatt, Kevin Larrimer and Darla Kaikis.
+Our firm now includes Columbus workers comp attorneys Joseph F. Navin II, John Larrimer, Courtney Larrimer-Klatt, Darla Kaikis and Aaron Bucco.
 Gavin Larrimer’s son, Craig E. Larrimer, was also a partner until his untimely death in early 2006.

 In addition, associate attorney Thomas Reitz joined the firm in 2004.
 He focuses on trial litigation and manages cases appealed to the Court of Common Pleas.
 In 2005, associate attorney Paul R. Goodburn joined the firm to represent on the job injuries before the Ohio Industrial Commission.
 He primarily appears for our clients in Columbus and Logan, Ohio.
-Additionally. associate attorney Aaron A. Bucco joined the firm in 2008.
-He and partner Joseph Navin staff the Zanesville, Newark and Shadyside branch offices.
+Additionally. partners Aaron A. Bucco and Joseph Navin staff the Zanesville and Newark branch offices.